Downloadable asbestos fact sheetFAQs

 Schools have had high-risk asbestos removed

-Schools have had asbestos removed as a part of the next stage of the Asbestos Removal Program, which is removing asbestos that may pose a risk in the future
+Schools have had asbestos removed that may pose a future risk

 The Victorian Government is rolling out the largest ever removal of asbestos from our schools.
 The Government is investing $200 million as part of the Asbestos Removal Program.